We're helping families on the ground

 Better Starts for All aims to give all moms and babies the opportunity to thrive by tackling some of the most complex issues facing our society today, from access to prenatal and postpartum care, to premature birth and maternal mortality.

-Over the next three years, we aim to develop sustainable programs that improve the lives of pregnant women across the country by increasing access to quality healthcare for pregnant women and new moms and decreasing preterm birth.
+We will continue to develop sustainable programs that improve the lives of pregnant women across the country by increasing access to quality healthcare for pregnant women and new moms and decreasing preterm birth.

 Pregnancy related deaths have more than doubled in the U.S. over the past 25 years.
 Two women will die from pregnancy-related causes today and every day.
 Two babies die every hour in the U.S.